latolukasz/beeorm-doc/docs/guide/dirty_channel.md

 ```

 Well, this code works perfectly but there is one problem with this implementation -
-try to imagine elastic search sever is down.
-Then after sending email code will
+try to imagine elastic search server is down.
+Then after sending email, code will
 panic in next line, so next time you run consumer email will be send again.
 Adding different functionalities in one consumer is a bad idea.
-BeeORM helps you solve this problem very ease - simply define two different consumer groups
+BeeORM helps you solve this problem very easily - simply define two different consumer groups
 for one dirty stream:

 <code-group>